CSNW/sql-bricks/readme.md

 // INNER JOIN person psn ON usr.psn_id = psn.id
 ```

-If you chain from a join with multiple tables, it will join to the last table in the list:
+If multiple tables are passed to `.join()`, the last one is the most recently used one and it will be used as the basis for the next `.join()`:

 ```javascript
 // joining from one table to multiple tables